-The Program Support Instructor has a diverse yet important role in our camp environment.
-The Program Support Instructor works as an additional water qualified person, to provide extra supervision and assistance in various camp areas but not limited to; waterfront programming, camp programming, the Reach program, program maintenance, and Staff Development Programming.
-In regards to any waterfront assistance, the Program Support Instructor will be responsible for working alongside the Head of Water Front to ensure the safe and secure operation of HOC’s Waterfront, including the new Aquaglide floating challenge track.
+The Program Support Instructors have a diverse yet important role in our camp environment.
+These Instructors work as additional water qualified staff, to provide extra supervision and assistance in various camp areas but not limited to; waterfront programming, camp programming, the Teammate program, program maintenance, and Staff Development Bronze Med/Bronze Cross Instruction.
+In regards to any water front assistance, the Program Support Instructors will be responsible for working alongside the Head of Waterfront to ensure the safe and secure operation of HOC’s Waterfront, including the new Aquaglide floating challenge track.
 Together, they will provide assistance with daily lifeguarded free swims, daily swimming lessons for the South River-Machar (SRM) Day Camp Program, and instruct and supervise HOC's LIT and CIT instructional swim periods.
-When required, the Program Support Instructor will work as both a land and/or water activity instructor as well.
+When required, the Program Support Instructors will work as both land and/or water activity instructors as well.

 Instructors provide program instruction, based on an outlined program curriculum and Community, Leadership, Accountability, and Performance, fundamental qualities.
 Standards are developed on skills-based progressions through an established awards system already in place at HOC.
 Instructors are expected to teach classes that are age-appropriate, productive, and fun.
 This includes being prepared to teach in a variety of weather conditions (rainy day programs).
 Evening instruction (2 days) of evening activities is an expectation of all Activity Instructors.
 Activity Instructors are required to maintain their program areas and equipment, ensuring adequate equipment supply and safety during daily program development time (PDT) each day (1 hr) as required.
 Every week instructors are also responsible for writing personal evaluations on each camper they teach during the week.
 As a part of the larger camp community activity instructors also expected to actively participate and provide supervision during All-Camp Activities throughout the week.
 This includes program periods that may not be outlined on daily schedules, such as meals, section activities, free swim, campfires, and others as assigned.

 DAILY / WEEKLY RESPONSIBILITIES

 - Provide daily supervision and lifeguarding for free swim periods and sections activities.

-- Provide assistance and supervision for HOC's Staff Development swim programs, including Emergency First Aid Instruction for LITs.
+- Provide instruction and supervision for HOC's Staff Development swim programs, including Emergency First Aid Instruction for LITs.